Early Warning Europe Mentor Academy

 This is an activity that aims to prepare mentors to provide effective assistance to companies experiencing difficulties across Europe.

-One of the goals of the project is to create a universal training for mentors supporting companies in crisis, which will be based on the best European standards.
-The training program is being developed with the participation of both experienced and first-time mentors.
-They will participate in a peer – learning workshop, during which they will present their needs and develop recommendations for the online training.
+One of the goals of the project was to create a universal training for mentors supporting companies in crisis, based on the best European standards.
+The training program was developed with the participation of both experienced and first-time mentors.
+They took part in peer – learning workshops, during which they presented their needs and developed recommendations for the online training.

 Family Businesses Foundation in the project

-As the Foundation, we have very responsible and demanding tasks in the project.
-We are the leader of two activities: Recruitment of mentors for which Kasia Gierczak- Grupinska was directly responsible, and preparation of all nine peer learning workshops, the leader of this task is Eleni Tzoka Stecka.
-Six of them are already behind us.
-The first was held in late October stationary in Barcelona.
-It was attended by more than 40 mentors from all over Europe, including 5 mentors from Poland.
-It is worth noting that these were not only mentors associated with our organization and the earlier EWE project, but also mentors working in other organizations.
+As a Foundation, we had very responsible and demanding tasks in the project.
+We were the leader of two activities: Recruitment of mentors, for which Kasia Gierczak- Grupinska was directly responsible, and preparation of all nine peer learning workshops – the leader of this task was Eleni Tzoka Stecka.
+All the workshops are behind us – the first and the last were held live in Barcelona, while the other 6 were conducted online.

 Watch a summary of the first workshop in Barcelona in the form of a short video.